napari/docs/docs/naps/8-telemetry.md

 Also collecting information about data types and their size will provide valuable information about the typical use cases of napari.

-Still, a user need to be able to opt out of such monitoring.
-And adjust the level of detail of the information that is sent to the napari server.
+Still, users need to be able to opt out of such monitoring, and adjust the level of detail of the information that is sent to the napari server.

  ## Detailed Description